Critical cells involved in scleroderma identified

 The full paper (Plasmacytoid dendritic cells promote systemic sclerosis with a key role for TLR8) appears in the journal Science Translational Medicine.

 Activation of pDCs has been seen in lupus and other autoimmune diseases, according to corresponding author, Dr. Franck Barrat at HSS Research Institute, Hospital for Special Surgery.
 The research interests of Dr. Barrat include understanding the biology of human pDCs, which represent a link between innate and adaptive immunity.
 The unique role of pDCs in immunity could have potential clinical applications for treatment of many diseases such as cancer, allergies, and viral infections.

 pDCs are potent producers of type I interferon.
 Upon stimulation and activation, these cells produce large amounts of type I interferon, which in turn mediates a wide range of anti-viral effects.
 In the current study, Dr. Barrat and colleagues discovered that pDCs infiltrate the skin of patients with scleroderma and are chronically activated.
 Working with mice, Dr. Barrat's team found that depletion of pDCs could prevent or revert scleroderma.
-Additionally, they found that pDCs contribute to scleroderma largely through activation of TLR8 and secretion of CXCL4.
+Additionally, they found that pDCs contribute to scleroderma largely through activation of TLR8

 In summary, the study implicated pDCs in the pathogenesis of scleroderma.
 Thus, removing these cells using antibodies or inhibiting their function may be a way to treat this debilitating disease.